 - (1) At its next regularly scheduled meeting following receipt of the MEC's recommendation, the Board may take any of the following actions: - a.
 Defer the application for further consideration.
 If, as part of its deliberations pursuant to this section, the Board determines that it requires further information, it may defer action and shall notify the applicant and the Chief of Staff in writing of the deferral and the grounds therefore.
-If the applicant is to provide the additional information, the Board chair shall advise the applicant, by Special Notice, including a request for the specific data/explanation or release/authorization, if any, required from the applicant and the time frame for response.
-Failure by the applicant, without good cause, to respond with the requested information within the time frame specified shall be deemed a voluntary withdrawal of the application without right to the procedural rights set forth in the Medical Staff Bylaws. - b.
+If the applicant is to provide the additional information, the Board chair shall advise the applicant, by

+Special Notice, including a request for the specific data/explanation or release/authorization, if any, required from the applicant and the time frame for response.
+Failure by the applicant, without good cause, to respond with the requested information within the time frame specified shall be deemed a voluntary withdrawal of the application without right to the procedural rights set forth in the Medical Staff Bylaws.

+- b.
 Adopt, in whole or in part, the recommendation of the MEC. - c.
 Refer the matter back to the MEC for further consideration and responses to specific questions raised by the Board prior to its final decision.
 In such instance, the Board shall set a time limit within which the MEC must respond. - d.
 Reject, in whole or in part, the recommendation of the MEC. - e.
 Act without benefit of the MEC's recommendation.
 If the Board, in its determination, does not receive a recommendation from the MEC in timely fashion the Board may, after notifying the MEC of its intent, including a reasonable period of time for response, take action on its own initiative employing the same type of information usually considered by the Medical Staff leadership. - (2) If the Board's action is favorable to the applicant, it shall be effective as its final decision. - (3) If the Board's action is adverse to the applicant and such decision is not based on a prior adverse recommendation of the MEC with respect to which the Practitioner was entitled to a hearing, the Board chair shall promptly inform the applicant, by Special Notice, of the Board's action and of the applicant's procedural rights, if any.
-The Board shall not take final action on the application until after the applicant has exercised or waived his/her procedural due process rights, if any. - (4) If the Board is to receive an adverse MEC recommendation, the Chief of Staff shall withhold the recommendation and not forward it to the Board until after the Chief of

-Staff notifies the applicant by Special Notice of the recommendation, and the applicant's right to the procedural rights provided for in the Bylaws, and the applicant either exercises or waives such rights.

-- (5) In the event that an applicant withdraws his/her initial application prior to commencement of a hearing, the withdrawal shall be deemed to be a voluntary withdrawal of the application, and the applicant's file shall be closed.
-Upon the commencement of a hearing on an initial application, the application may no longer be voluntarily withdrawn; rather the process shall be completed and a final decision rendered by the Board. - (6) The Board, through the President & Chief Executive Officer, shall give notice of its final decision to the applicant by Special Notice and to the Chief of Staff.
+The Board shall not take final action on the application until after the applicant has exercised or waived his/her procedural due process rights, if any. - (4) If the Board is to receive an adverse MEC recommendation, the Chief of Staff shall withhold the recommendation and not forward it to the Board until after the Chief of Staff notifies the applicant by Special Notice of the recommendation, and the applicant's right to the procedural rights provided for in the Bylaws, and the applicant either exercises or waives such rights. - (5) In the event that an applicant withdraws his/her initial application within 30 days prior to commencement of a hearing, the withdrawal shall be deemed to be a voluntary withdrawal of the application, and the applicant's file shall be closed. - (6) The Board, through the Chief Executive Officer, shall give notice of its final decision to the applicant by Special Notice and to the Chief of Staff.
 The Chief of Staff shall, in turn, transmit the decision to the Director of each Department concerned.
-A decision and notice to appoint/grant Privileges shall include, as applicable: the Medical Staff category to which the applicant is appointed; the Department to which he/she is assigned; the Privileges he/she may exercise; and any special conditions attached to the appointment and/or Privileges.
+A decision and notice to appoint/grant Privileges shall include, as applicable: the Medical Staff category to which the applicant is appointed; the Department to which he/she is assigned; the vi.
+Conflict Resolution

+Privileges he/she may exercise; and any special conditions attached to the appointment and/or Privileges.